particle-iot/docs/src/content/reference/device-os/firmware.md

 `System.sleep()` can be used to dramatically improve the battery life of a Particle-powered project.
 There are several variations of `System.sleep()` based on which arguments are passed.

 {{#if has-nrf52}}
-3rd-generation devices (Argon, Boron, Xenon) only support sleep modes in 0.9.0-rc.2 and later.
-Sleep does not function properly in 0.8.0-rc versions of Device OS.
+3rd-generation devices (Argon, Boron, Xenon) only support sleep modes in 0.9.0-rc.3 and later.
+Sleep does not function properly in 0.8.0-rc versions of Device OS for mesh devices.
 {{/if}}

 ---